satishskid/api-key-wallet/CUSTOMER_UI_SUMMARY.md

 # API Key Wallet - Enhanced Customer UI Complete

+## Status: ✅ Deployed and Live (Latest: CSS Bug Fix)

+The enhanced customer-facing UI is now live and ready for customer acquisition.
+All major components are implemented, tested, and optimized for conversion.

+**Latest Update (Commit a387a9e):**
+- ✅ Fixed CSS duplication bug that was rendering raw CSS as text
+- ✅ Cleaned up orphaned CSS styles outside `<style>` tags
+- ✅ Validated HTML structure and UI rendering
+- ✅ Auto-deployed to production via Netlify

 ## 🎉 What We've Built

 I've created an incredibly impressive, sleek, and modern customer-facing UI for the API Key Wallet that showcases all the product's key features and value propositions.
 This is a production-ready, enterprise-grade landing page that will wow potential customers and drive conversions.